 The tubes shall be visually inspected at the same time as the burner inspections.
 The tube inspection should include looking for hot areas along the length of the tube as manifested by discoloration patterns such as mottling, banding, striping, and localized spotting.
-The inspection should also include evaluating the tube to tube colour uniformity, noting any tubes that are of a significantly different colour.
-In addition, the inspection should note the mechanical condition of the tubes such as bending or leaking.
+The inspection should also include evaluating the tube to tube color uniformity, noting any tubes that are of a significantly different color.
+Color is an indication of temperature and the inspector should be familiar with the appropriate colors for the reformer being inspected.